EARLY VERSIONS: 1978 – 1979

 RESURRECTION: 2008 – Present

 In June 2008, the new bass player for the Lifesavers, Joshua Lory, announced that a new album was being recorded.
 Joining Lory and Knott on the album would be Nick White on drums and Cliffy Huntington on guitar.
-No definite plans or release dates were initially announced, but the band mentioned that songs were being worked on in Beach Boys / Ramones vibe.
+No definite plans or release dates were initially announced, but the band mentioned that songs were being worked on in a Beach Boys / Ramones vibe.

 To Be Continued…